kassandramonterroso/Data_Visualization/README.md

 # Data_Visualization

-In this project, I aim to visualize my personal spenditures from my first purchase to most recent, at sephora.com.
+In this project, I aim to visualize my personal expenditures from my first purchase to most recent, at sephora.com.

 The methods for cleaning the data are specific to what was in the CSV file (e.g. multiple ",,,").